 All four victims are French, the government of Catalonia and the fire service said.
 The fourth to die was a 64-year-old man who died on Monday of burns.

 A father and his 15-year-old daughter died on Sunday after trying to escape the flames down a cliffside in Portbou, a coastal town where one of the fires broke out.
-A man died of a heart attack further inland near La Junquera, a border town at the center of the biggest fire.
+A man died of a heart attack further inland near La Junquera, a border town at the centre of the biggest fire.

 The area includes the Costa Brava, one of the most popular beach destinations in Spain, and major motorways for holidaymakers driving to and from southern France.